In the cradle of coffee – Ethiopia

 - The monks prepared an infusion of the cherries and were thus able to watch, pray or have lively conversations at night.

-- It was still a long way to the roasted coffee.
+- However, it was still a long way to the roasted coffee.

-- Coffee was mentioned here as early as the 9th century.
+- Coffee in Ethiopia was mentioned as early as the 9th century.

 - From Ethiopia, the coffee was probably brought by slave traders to Arabia in the 11th or 14th century.

-- The golden age of coffee was brought to an abrupt end by the 1974 revolution.
+- But the golden age of coffee was brought to an abrupt end by the 1974 revolution.

 - In the next 17 years of Communist rule, the coffee sector came to a virtual standstill.

-- In total, about 15 million people today live from coffee cultivation in Ethiopia.
+- In total, about 15 million people live from cultivation of coffee in Ethiopia.

-- Most sun-dried Ethiopian coffees come from the mountainous regions east of the capital Addis Ababa and are called Harrar.
+- Most sun-dried Ethiopian coffees come from the mountainous regions east of the capital Addis Ababa – in Harrar, which is the oldest coffee region known.

 - Most of the washed coffee comes from the highlands to the south and west of Adis Ababa – the best known are Yirgacheffe, Sidamo and Limu.